barryorourke/orodor.org.uk-static/README.md

 # orodor.org.uk-static

-Placeholder site for the blog that never gets written.
+Placeholder site for the blog that never gets written (or started).